adamakeo/faxDocument/docs/preferences.md

 ### Min 5m Carbimpact
 This is a fallback setting used by FreeAPS X. If FreeAPS X is unable to tell if carbs are being absorbed from blood sugar readings, it will estimate how many carbs have been absorbed using this setting.

 The default value of 8mg/dL/5min assumes carbohydrates will increase blood sugar by 8 mg/dl every 5 minutes.
-The actual amount of carbohydrates estimated to be absorbed is depended on your calculated carbohydrate sensitivity ratio (CSF = ISF/ICR)
+The actual amount of carbohydrates estimated to be absorbed is depended on your calculated carbohydrate sensitivity ratio (CSF = ISF/ICR).

 ### Autotune ISF Adjustment Fraction
+Autotune by default adjust your ISF by 20% each nightly run.
+This values allows you to make your autotune adjustments less aggressive.

+Set this at 1 for the full 20% adjustment.

+Advanced information:

+-  adjustedISF = adjustmentFraction * autotuneISF + (1-adjustmentFraction) * profileISF
+- newISF = ( 0.8 * profileISF ) + ( 0.2 * adjustedISF )

+Example: Bill has a profile ISF of 3.
+Autotune thinks he has a true ISF value of 4.
+His adjustment fraction is 1.

+- adjustedISF = 1 * 4 + (1 - 1) * 3 = 4
+- newISF = (0.8 * 3) + (0.2 * 4) = 3.2

+Assuming autotune is not being limited by the autosense max and min, Bill's ISF will be set to 3.2 by autotune tonight.
+Autotune will then repeat the following night, starting with a profileISF = 3.2

 ### Remaining Carbs Fraction

 ### Remaining Carbs Cap